Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "She did!"
 Adam looked like he couldn't believe his luck.
 "Jeez, Dad, what's all this?"

 "Murder case."
 Gabriel told him.
-Adam picked up a photo from the table---a still of Johnson's face, from the security cam footage, mercifully *not* including the victim's remains.
+Adam picked up a photo from the table - a still of Johnson's face, from the security cam footage, mercifully *not* including the victim's remains.

 "This the suspect?"
 He asked.